TikTok: Features

-The mobile app allows users to create short videos, which often feature music in the background and can be sped up, slowed down, or edited with a filter.
-They can also add their own sound on top of the background music.
-To create a music video with the app, users can choose background music from a wide variety of music genres, edit with a filter and record a 15-second video with speed adjustments before uploading it to share with others on TikTok or other social platforms.
-The "For You" page on TikTok is a feed of videos that are recommended to users based on their activity on the app.
-Content is curated by TikTok's artificial intelligence depending on the content a user liked, interacted with, or searched.
-This helps users find new content and creators reach new audiences, in contrast to other social networks that base recommendations on the interactions and relationships between users.

 TikTok's algorithm, recognized by The New York Times in 2020 as one of the most advanced for shaping user experiences and social interactions, stands out from traditional social media.
 While typical platforms focus on active user actions like likes, clicks, or follows, TikTok monitors a wider array of behaviors during video viewing.
 This comprehensive observation is then used to refine its algorithms, as noted by Wired in 2020.
 Furthermore, The Wall Street Journal in 2021 highlighted its superiority over other social media platforms in understanding users' preferences and emotions.
 TikTok's algorithm leverages this insight to present similar content, creating an environment that users often find hard to disengage from.

-The app's "react" feature allows users to film their reaction to a specific video, over which it is placed in a small window that is movable around the screen.
-Its "duet" feature allows users to film a video aside from another video.
-The "duet" feature was another trademark of musical.ly.
-The duet feature is also only able to be used if both parties adjust the privacy settings.